 There are many services available to help you to stay healthy.
 Some of these services can be accessed directly (see below), and for others you need to be registered with a GP practice (surgery).

-• If your GP thinks that you need to be seen by a specialist doctor or other health care professional, she or he will refer you.
+- If your GP thinks that you need to be seen by a specialist doctor or other health care professional, they will refer you.
 You cannot make an appointment to see an NHS specialist without being referred by your GP.

 Help your practice to help you

-• Please notify the practice if you change your address and / or telephone or mobile phone number.
+- Please notify the practice if you change your address and / or telephone or mobile phone number or email address.

 What other help is available

 - If you have a cough or cold or if your child has a minor ailment your pharmacist may be able to help you.